alexanderwolz/android_device_whaleshark_emulator/README.md

-# Catfish - an AOSP12 Emulator Device
+# Catfish - an AOSP13 Automotive Emulator Device

 This device is intented to be run in an Android Emulator on an Apple MacBook Pro with M1 processor (ARM64)